top of page

 When you know what is happening, why it happens and how it happens, you can rely on yourself to overcome the symptoms that often take over, establish safety, and take steps to integrate your life into a healthy present and healing self.

 How you think, feel, and act is definitely part of what we talk about in counselling.
 However, it isn’t always enough.
 When addressing trauma, another question to ask is, “Notice…” and “What happens next?
-Creating awareness of patterned responses leads to making sense of yourself, decreases shame, and paves the road to self-compassion and acceptance.
+Creating awareness of patterned sensations and responses leads to making sense of yourself, decreases shame, and paves the road to self-compassion and acceptance.
 The past and the present no longer get mixed up, and there are more opportunities for self-regulation.

 Our approach involves treating the "here and now experience" of those events from the past that we cannot change.
 How do we do that?
 A combination of approaches that are always dictated by what YOU need: Psychoeducation, Somatic Therapy, Attachment Therapy, and Polyvagal Theory are a few examples.
 By recognizing the role of "triggers" in the symptoms you experience, you can start to differentiate between the past and the present.
 With more self-awareness and a language to describe what is happening, with nonjudgment and compassion, you can forge a new relationship to your Self.